AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

-# ESP32 IoT Project with Firebase Integration
+# ESP32 IoT Greenhouse Monitoring System

-This project is an IoT application using an ESP32 microcontroller to collect sensor data, control actuators, and send data to a Firebase Realtime Database via a backend server.
-The project includes tasks for reading sensors, controlling actuators, updating an OLED display, and sending data to the server.
+Developed an IoT solution for greenhouse monitoring using an ESP32 microcontroller.
+The system collects real-time data from sensors (light, temperature, humidity, PIR, water level) and controls actuators (LEDs, relays) based on environmental conditions.
+Data is displayed on an OLED screen and sent to a backend server built with Node.js, which integrates with Firebase Realtime Database for storage and timestamping.
+The project leverages FreeRTOS for multitasking, PlatformIO for firmware development, and RESTful APIs for communication.
+Designed for efficient monitoring and automation of greenhouse environments.

 ## Features